cfu288/SylvieJS/README.md

 ## Installation

-For browser environments you simply need the lokijs.js file contained in `dist/`
+For browser environments you simply need the sylviejs.js file contained in `dist/`

-For node and nativescript environments you can install through `npm install lokijs`.
+For node and nativescript environments you can install through `npm install sylviejs`.

 ## License